 Awhile back, I wrote an introductory article titled “Humidity!
 A Guide to Understanding How Humidity Affects Guitars” where I covered the basics of humidity, its effect on guitars, and how to tell whether you may have a problem or not.

 So now that you know the basics, this post gives specific product recommendations.
 Whether your climate is bone dry or soaking wet, there are products here to protect guitars in either situation.
 As usual, I’m personally familiar with every product on this page.
-They’re all things I use myself, have used in the past, or have thoroughly tested, so you can rest assured that they’re great (unless otherwise noted).
+They’re all things I use myself, have used in the past, or have thoroughly tested, so you can rest assured that they’re great.

 Priority #1: Measure Your Humidity

-I sometimes get asked, “I live in [location], do I need to worry about humidity?”
-The fact is, I have no idea, even though the weather data for your location is readily available.
+I sometimes get asked, “I live in [location], do I need to worry about humidity damaging my guitar?”

 So, if you keep your guitar out in the open on a wall hanger or guitar stand, then measure the humidity of that room.
 If you store it inside a hardshell guitar case, then measure the humidity inside the case.
 You get the idea.

 Recommended Digital Hygrometers

 Now that you know you should first measure your current humidity with a hygrometer, here are a few that I recommend.
 Like all products I recommend, I know these are great hygrometers because I currently use them or have at least tried/tested them with my own guitars.